 From planning to implementation: actors facing the choice of collaboration

-In the summer of 1942, large-scale roundups began in France, the Netherlands and Belgium, marking the beginning of the "Final Solution" in Western Europe: within a few months, one hundred thousand Jews were arrested and deported from the territories of these three countries.
+In the summer of 1942, the large roundups in France, the Netherlands and Belgium marked the beginning of the "Final Solution" in Western Europe: within a few months, 100,000 Jews were arrested and deported from the territories of these three countries.

-If this conference intends to address, from a comparative perspective, these operations which are most often perceived under a national prism, its objective is also to provide a scientific response to the falsifications of history on Vichy’s policy towards the Jews, currently in vogue in the public debate.
+If this conference intends to approach, from a comparative perspective, these operations which are most often perceived under a national prism, its objective is also to provide a scientific answer to the falsifications of history on the Vichy policy towards the Jews, currently in vogue in public debate.

 Scientific coordination: Tal Bruttmann, historian, and Julie Maeck, historian, responsible for the programming of the auditorium.